ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework03/homework03.md

 These problems give you more to think about with the concepts of number conversion and arithmetic.
 You will find out about carry, overflow, and negation using two's compliment.

-The modular sum of 16-bit hex values 6159 + F702 is:
+The modular sum of 16-bit hex values 6159 + F702 is: 585B

-The saturated sum of 16-bit hex values 6159 + F702 is:
+The saturated sum of 16-bit hex values 6159 + F702 is: FFFF

-The 16-bit operation 0x6159 + 0xF702 has a carry (Y or N):
+The 16-bit operation 0x6159 + 0xF702 has a carry (Y or N): Y

-The 16-bit operation 0x6159 + 0xF702 has a overflows (Y or N):
+The 16-bit operation 0x6159 + 0xF702 has a overflows (Y or N): N

-The modular sum of 16-bit hex values EEEE + C00C is:
+The modular sum of 16-bit hex values EEEE + C00C is: AEFA

 The saturated sum of 16-bit hex values EEEE + C00C is: 32767